This post contains affiliate links. When you purchase through our links, we may earn a commission.

 We’ll email this recipe to you, so you can come back to it later!

 It’s difficult not to get excited with so many holidays right around the corner and I am in full planning mode.
-You might find it a bit early but I am already dreaming up my holiday table, laughs and conversations included.
+Never too early to begin dreaming up my holiday table!

 Although I’ve already made a pumpkin pie this year my family is not satisfied with just one.
-I am a big pumpkin pie fan myself but don’t like to faff around with the pastry.
-So this year I decided to bring all the goodness of a pumpkin pie together but ditch the crust!
+But although I’m a big pumpkin pie fan myself, I don’t like to faff around with the pastry.
+So this year I decided to bring all the goodness of a pumpkin pie but ditch the crust!

-Meet Pumpkin Mousse Trifle.
+Meet Pumpkin Mousse Trifle, a shockingly good easy fall dessert.
 Fluffy mousse layers sandwiched between crushed ginger cookies and whipped cream.
 Easy, quick and delicious.
 Inspired to traditional English Trifle, but with a personality all its own!

 Pumpkin Mousse

-Pumpkin mousse is quick and easy to make.
-Although sounds fancy, pumpkin mousse is nothing but a combination of pumpkin puree (use your own or canned), egg yolks, sugar, pumpkin pie spices and whipped cream.
+The good news here is that this pumpkin mousse recipe is quick and easy to make.
+Although it sounds fancy, pumpkin mousse is nothing but a combination of pumpkin puree (use your own or canned), egg yolks, sugar, pumpkin pie spices and whipped cream.

-The mixture is set with gelatine and flavoured with Galliano, a vanilla liqueur, that is gelatine is dissolved in.
+The mixture is set with gelatine and flavoured with Galliano, a vanilla liqueur, that the gelatin is dissolved in, although an alcohol free option can be found below.

 Pumpkin Mousse